Athens vs Sparta Assignment

 Don’t be presentist!

 Don’t judge the past by today’s values.
-Don’t overreact to things that would bother modern people, such as injustices.
-People on the lower rungs of social hierarchies would probably have felt wronged, but they probably wouldn’t have expressed their feelings in modern ways such as protests and press conferences.
-By contrast, Athenians and Spartans likely would have had strong feelings about each other!
+Especially when it comes to interpreting the lives of Athenian and Spartan women, historians have varied opinions about the extent of women’s roles and participation in different aspects of daily life.
+People on the lower rungs of social hierarchies would probably have felt wronged, but they probably wouldn’t have expressed their feelings in modern ways; in almost all of history there is dissent (disagreement).
+But dissent would have likely been expressed differently than today.
+Athenians and Spartans – enemies during the Peloponnesian War – likely would have had strong feelings about each other!

 Comments are closed